andrewcheng14/UT-Austin-Edx-Embedded-Systems/README.md

 # UT-Austin-Edx-Embedded-Systems

-Code written by Andrew Cheng is in TableTrafficLight.c
+Code written by Andrew Cheng for Lab10 is in TableTrafficLight.c